remote-labs-sarl/hire-backend/readme.md

 To have the app running:

-1. Start the DB and Kafka Cluster by running this docker command in the project:  docker-compose up
+1. Start the DB by
+   running this docker command in the project:  docker-compose up

 2. Run the application.